Six Nations: England thrash Scotland to equal rugby world record

 This is a very good England side.
 Their quest for greatness ongoing.

-Eddie Jones' men attacked with verve, overpowered an up-and-coming Scotland side and secured their place in history alongside the All Blacks with a dynamic seven-try display.
+Jones' men attacked with verve, overpowered an up-and-coming Scotland side and secured their place in history, alongside the All Blacks, with a swaggering seven-try display.

-Jonathan Joseph and Owen Farrell were the standout performers.
+Joseph and Farrell were the standout performers.

-Farrell, an injury doubt until match day, pulled the strings in midfield and kicked 26 points with the boot, while Joseph was the poacher supreme -- securing his hat-trick before he was substituted on the hour.
+Farrell, an injury doubt until match day, pulled the strings in midfield, while Joseph was the poacher supreme -- securing his hat-trick before he was substituted on the hour.

+"Some of the space created by Jonathan Joseph today was absolutely outstanding and it was the work of George Ford and Owen Farrell on the inside.
+This is a great message from us."

-Replacements Anthony Watson, Billy Vunipola and Danny Care (2) also crossed the whitewash as England were able to cut loose at will.
+Replacements Anthony Watson, Billy Vunipola and Danny Care (2) also crossed the whitewash as England cut loose at will against a timid defense.

+But they were a shadow of the side which had lit up this tournament.

+Their hooker Fraser Brown was sin binned in the second minutes, while star player Stuart Hogg suffered a head injury early on and his replacement Mark Bennett lasted just four minutes after suffering an injury.

-Scotland were a shadow of the side which has lit up this tournament.
-They managed three tries, but the damage was done in the opening 20 minutes when England were already 20-0 ahead.
+The visitors did manage three tries - a Huw Jones brace and a Gordon Reid touchdown -- but the damage was done in the opening 20 minutes when England were already 20-0 ahead.

 It was perhaps always too much to expect Scotland to burst England's balloon.